anderseide/MicrosoftPowerPlatform/README.md

 # MicrosoftPowerPlatform
-A bunch of stuff reusable content for Microsoft Power Platform
+Just a bunch of reusable content for Microsoft Power Platform